Canop/broot/website/docs/skins.md

 hex_non_ascii = "ansi(167) None"
 ```

-which would look like this:
+This would look like this:

 ![custom colors tree](img/20200525-custom-colors-panels.png)